massar/misc/ubiquiti_video_proxy/README.md

 Bug report is filed, hopefully they enable a setting for configuring the external hostname.

+Note: There is a "Life View fix" section in the config this will replace the Controller's Hostname with the external hostname. with that fix, all traffic gets sent over your HTTPS proxy.

 ### iOS / iPhone app

 The iPhone app still needs port 7080 (plaintext HTTP) for some requests it seems, hence why it is included.